pip-services/pip-services-docs/content/en/python/sqlserver/connect/sqlserver_connection.md

 ### Description

 The SqlServerConnection class allows you to create a connection to an SQLServer database using the official driver.

+Important points

+- By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.

 #### Configuration parameters